Lycaon (king of Arcadia)

 Zeus turning Lycaon into a wolf; engraving by Hendrik Goltzius.

 In Greek mythology, Lycaon (/laɪˈkeɪɒn/; Λυκάων, /grc-x-attic/) was a king of Arcadia who, in the most popular version of the myth, killed and cooked his son Nyctimus and served him to Zeus, to see whether the god was sufficiently all-knowing to recognize human flesh.
 Disgusted, Zeus transformed Lycaon into a wolf, while Nyctimus was restored to life.

-Despite being notorious for his horrific deeds, Lycaon was also remembered as a culture hero: he was believed to have founded the city Lycosura, to have established a cult of Zeus Lycaeus and to have started the tradition of the Lycaean Games, which Pausanias thinks were older than the Panathenaic Games.
+Though notorious for his horrific deed, Lycaon was also remembered as a culture hero.
+He was believed to have founded the city Lycosura, to have established a cult of Zeus Lycaeus and to have started the tradition of the Lycaean Games, which Pausanias thinks were older than the Panathenaic Games.
 According to Gaius Julius Hyginus (d.
 AD 17), Lycaon dedicated the first temple to Hermes of Cyllene.

 Family

 Lycaon was the son of Pelasgus and either the Oceanid Meliboea or Deianira, daughter of an elder Lycaon.
 His wife was called Cyllene, an Oread nymph who gave her name to Mount Cyllenê though sometimes she was regarded as his mother instead.
-In some accounts, the Arcadian town Nonakris was thought to have been named after his wife.
+Other accounts give the name of his wife as Nonacris, after whom an Arcadian town may have been named.
 Lycaon was also known to have had at least three daughters: Callisto, Dia, and Psophis.